Parent Information

 I took over this wonderful family run nursery in Feb 2010.
 Prior to that I was a Child Care Social Work Service Manager for a National Charity and previously to that I was a statutory social worker in a Child Protection Team.
 I have also 2 teenage aged children and live in the community.
 I have spent most of my life working with children, either as a nursery nurse or youth worker.
 I am qualified NNEB, Diploma in Social Work, Degree in Applied Social Science and Diploma in Management.

-Ms Eun has been with the nursery since March 2015, she is qualified NVQ Level 3 in childcare and has been working with children for over 7 years.
-She is also a mother of a teenager!
+Ms Eun, in 2025 celebrated her 10th Working Anniversary with us.
+She is qualified NVQ Level 3 in childcare and has been working with children almost 20 years.
+She is also a mother of a young adult, who has just graduated in 2025.
+Ms Eun brings her South Korean heritage to share with the children and her colleagues.
 Ms Eun has demonstrated outstanding care in the Baby room, she is deeply passionate about their development and has an infectious laugh that lightens up our day.

-Ms Dipa is a mum of two primary age group children, Dipa works school hours and term time, and she has amazing about of energy and laughter that has supported the team hugely.
-Dipa will be working toward a childcare qualification.
+Ms Dipa, is a mum of one primary age and one just started high school boys, Dipa works school hours and term time, and she has amazing about of energy and laughter that has supported the team hugely.
+Dipa is working toward a childcare qualification, Level 2 in 2025, as she felt ready for this huge challenge.
 She commenced with us (autumn 2021), and she has grown in confidence hugely.
+In 2026, she will also be celebrating her 5th working anniversary with CCDN.

 Ms Sara, qualified Level 3 in childcare (joined March 23) whom had an interesting journey in joining out team.
 But we are really pleased that she has joined us.
 She demonstrated her knowledge, keenness and enthusiasm for genuine care for children and their development.
 She has a strong passion for also supporting parents.
 We have harnessed this energy to the challenge Sara to take on Trainee Baby room leaders position, which she has accepted.
 Sara will also be furthering her academic attainment by pursuing a Foundation Degree in Early Years Education in Sept 23.
 Sara also speaks Spanish, which is a lovely addition to the settings enriched diversity.